 8. Secondary Attributes: Will the proposed project provide any benefits beyond water quality improvement (i.e., water use efficiency, public awareness, flooding control, recreation, habitat, sustainability)? (up to 5 points) 5 9.
 What is the methodology for measuring pollutant reduction before and after the BMP is implemented?
-How frequently will monitoring and performance assessment occur? (up to 10 points) 10 Provide an O&M plan for the lifespan of the proposed project.
-Include schedule of inspections, cleaning, removal and disposal of pollutants, repairs, etc. (up to 15 points) 15 100 11.
+How frequently will monitoring and performance assessment occur? (up to 10 points) 10 Provide an operations and maintenance plan for the lifespan of the proposed project.
+Include schedule of inspections, cleaning, removal and disposal of pollutants, repairs, etc. (up to 15 points) 100 12.
 BONUS: Are local matching funds in excess of the 20% minimum cash being proposed?
-If yes, at what percentage? (.5 point for each 5% cash overmatch, up to 5 points) 5
+If yes, at what percentage? (.5 point for each 5% cash overmatch, up to 5 points) Note: overmatch bonus points can only be granted to projects with a cash match.
+105